Diminished Tree Species Grant

 Overview

-• Active restoration of diminished continental U.S. forest species (examples include Eastern Hemlock, Balsam Fir, American Chestnut and Longleaf Pine)
+• Active restoration of diminished forest species, such as Eastern Hemlock, Balsam Fir, American Chestnut, and Longleaf Pine.

-• Protection of native tree habitat through forest land preservation (can include property easements, as well as creation of newly preserved lands through either state/federal acquisition
+• Protection of native tree habitats through forest land preservation, including property easements and the creation of newly preserved lands via state or federal acquisition.

-• Support of science-based research, seed orchard development and other associated expenses involved in species restoration
+• Science-based research, seed orchard development, and other associated expenses involved in species restoration.

 Eligibility